How To Solve Differences in College Plans and Still Protect Your Wallet

 A common myth about colleges is that well-known names and higher-priced universities somehow offer a better education.
 Ladd disagrees.
 “There are more than 4,000 colleges in the U.S. and a few of them cost over $40,000 per year.
 I don’t believe the quality of the education of a $200,000 bachelor’s degree is that much better than a $50,000 bachelor’s degree.”

 He often recommends to students that they go to a community college for their first two years, saving a ton of money, and then transfer to another university.
 “A lot of colleges love and pursue transfer students.
 Live at home for a couple years, mature a little bit, save money, and then transfer.”

-Steve Morrow, founder of Paddle About, encouraged his son to do just that.
+Steve Morrow, co-founder of Paddle About, encouraged his son to do just that.
 His son graduated high school in May 2021 and will attend Mesa Community College instead of a four-year college immediately.
 Where they live, a Presidential Scholarship is available to students who maintain a 3.25 GPA and take one honors class per semester.
 In return, the student receives up to four semesters and 15 credit hours per semester for free.